Somatic THERAPy Sessions

 What does a Somatic Therapy Session look like?

-Most sessions are conducted via Zoom so you can be in the comfort of your own space.
-Phone sessions are also available upon request.
-For clients local to the San Francisco Bay Area, meeting in-person can sometimes be arranged at an additional cost.
+Most sessions are held via Zoom, so you can experience this work in the comfort of your own space.
+Phone sessions are available upon request after an introductory period of working together.
+If you're local to the San Francisco Bay Area, in-person sessions may be available for an additional fee.

 The first step is to schedule a free Discovery Call to explore together if this is a good fit.
 If it feels right, we can book a session that works for your schedule.
 Questions?
 Please send an email and I’ll get right back to you.